 Breathing is one of the fastest and easiest ways to connect the mind and body, improve how you feel and increase vagal tone.
 The breath you just took is responsible for either increasing or decreasing your blood sugar, inflammation, immune response and feelings of stress.
 During biofeedback sessions we have seen the most dramatic changes in vagal tone with breathing meditation practices.
 In a matter of seconds vagal tone begins to improve.

-Spinal Breathing Practice
+Spinal Breathing Exercise

 Find a comfortable position where you can easily feel your spine aligned from your tailbone to the top of your head.